frankframework/frank-manual/docs/source/testing/ladybug/ignore/testSpecific.rst

    ..
 NOTE::

       In the Options | Transformation dialog, a default XSLT transaction was available.
 It had comments telling you how to update the transformation.
-The edit screen of a test script has an empty Transformation field.
+The edit screen of a test report has an empty Transformation field.
 It is good to know that you can paste the transformation from Options | Transformation there.

 #.
 You are back in tab "Test" (number 1 in the figure below).
-Press "Reset" (number 2) and the "Run" button of your test script (number 3).
+Press "Reset" (number 2) and the "Run" button of your test report (number 3).
 You see that your test succeeds again (number 4).

    .. image:: runWithTestSpecificTransformation.jpg